Department of Psychology at Illinois State University

 The Graduate Programs in School Psychology draws upon the teaching and research capabilities of more than 40 members of the Department of Psychology, representing several fields of psychology.
 Illinois State University has the largest psychology department in Illinois except for the University of Illinois.

-School Psychology faculty members are active in both research and service.
+School Psychology faculty members are active in teaching, research, and service.
 Many are engaged in the practice of school psychology, serving as consultants to local school districts, and maintaining independent practices in the community.
-Several faculty members have received federal and state grants to provide services to children and adolescents and additional training opportunities for school psychology trainees.
+Several faculty members have received federal and state grants that provide services to children and adolescents and additional training opportunities for school psychology trainees.
 Our faculty members are also active in leadership roles in local, state, and national professional associations including the American Psychological Association(APA), National Association of School Psychologists(NASP), and the Illinois School Psychologists Association.
 The School Psychology faculty members have published books, research articles, and assessment instruments and have presented papers at national and state professional conferences.

 Dr. Gary Cates received his training in educational psychology in an APA- and NASP-approved program in school psychology from Mississippi State University.
 His research includes academic instruction and interventions, data-based decision making, and applied behavior analysis in educational environments.
 He teaches PSY 421 Advanced Behavior Modification and PSY 435 Academic Assessment and Intervention, and supervises trainees as part of PSY 436.04 Practicum: Psychoeducational Assessment and advanced practica (PSY 590).
 He also coordinates the Academic Intervention Consultation Services and the Multidisciplinary Psychoeducational Assessment Service at the Psychological Services Center (PSC), which provides academic intervention and research services for students with academic difficulties.
 Dr. Cates serves on the editorial boards of the Journal of Behavioral Education and Journal of Evidenced-Based Practices for Schools.
 Dr. Cates is an Illinois State Board of Education0 (ISBE) licensed school psychologist.